yingling-group/lammps-mspin/README.md

 **Note**: `alpha` affects the dipolar interactions only, `beta` affects both Zeeman and dipolar interactions.

-## Currently Known Limitations
+## Known Limitations
 - Constant pressure (NPT) simulation has not been tested.
 - Only MPI parallelization is supported for the magnetic interactions.
-K-space and pairwise interactions can be calculated using GPUs.
+K-space and pairwise interaction calculations can still be accelerated using GPU code.
-- Only real units are supported and/or tested.
+- Only the 'real' units of LAMMPS are supported and/or tested.
 - Timestep needs to be `1.0 fs`